 From your first prenatal visit to follow-up care after delivery, NYU Langone’s obstetricians are committed to providing the safest patient-centered pregnancy and childbirth experience for you and your baby, while also providing emotional and psychological support through this eventful time in your life.

 Each year, more than 15,000 babies are born at Tisch Hospital, NYU Langone Hospital—Brooklyn, and NYU Langone Hospital—Long Island.
-We are certified by The Joint Commission for our excellence in perinatal care, which is the period prior, during, and after childbirth.
+We are certified by The Joint Commission for our excellence in advanced perinatal care, which is the period prior, during, and after childbirth.
 In addition, our hospitals have achieved Baby-Friendly status in recognition of our commitment to breastfeeding and supporting parent–baby bonding after birth.

 Your obstetrician helps you prepare for pregnancy by recommending lifestyle changes, such as encouraging exercise and a healthy diet, helping you quit smoking, and screening for sexually transmitted diseases and genetic conditions.
 We also review how certain health conditions, including adult congenital heart disease, lupus, kidney disease, and some orthopedic conditions, could affect pregnancy, and provide referrals to specialists as needed.
 If you have been having difficulty conceiving, we can refer you to our fertility experts.